 Reduce heat to medium, add onions to the pan and cook for a couple of minutes to soften.
 Add garlic, tomato paste and anchovies, stir and cook another 3 minutes, stirring now and then.
-Add Essential Cuisine Beef Stock, wine and water, stirring to lift any pan browning.
+Add stock, wine and water, stirring to lift any pan browning.
 Return meat to the pot with rosemary and vinegar.
 Stir to combine.
 Cover and simmer over lowest heat for approx 2-2½ hours or until meltingly tender.

 When ready to serve, cook pasta according to manufacturer’s instructions, drain and toss through cooked ragu.
 Divide between heated serving bowls and garnish with parsley.

 When meat has browned and all other ingredients are added, cover dish and transfer to a 160°C oven.
 Bake for 2-2½ hours.
 Check seasonings and adjust to taste.